Warns/selle/Kubernetes/nginx-controller.md

 # Create Ingress Resource
 Create the ingress resource to make the applications available at /wear and /watch on the Ingress service.
 (Create the ingress resource in the app namespace)

-The Service should look like below:
+The Ingress resource should look like below:

 ```sh
 apiVersion: extensions/v1beta1